ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 }
 ```

-## Dependencias publicas não customizáveis
+## Public dependencies that are not customizable

-Dependencies that are not customizable but have public APIs for configuring Beagle.
+Here we list a few dependencies that could not be customized but have public APIs for configuring Beagle.

 ### NavigationProtocol

-The `navigator` handles actions type of [**navigate**]({{< ref path="/api/actions/navigate/" lang="en" >}}) of your application.
+The `navigator` handles the [**navigate**]({{< ref path="/api/actions/navigate/" lang="en" >}}) actions in your application.

-Exposes custom navigation controller registration methods and [**navigation animation**]({{< ref path="/ios/customization/navigation-animation" lang="en" >}}).
+It exposes a custom navigation controller registration methods and a [**navigation animation**]({{< ref path="/ios/customization/navigation-animation" lang="en" >}}).

 ### GlobalContextProtocol

-It is responsible for managing the global context of Beagle, exposes `get`, `set` and `clear` functions, so that it is possible to access and change its attributes outside the scope of Beagle.
+It is responsible for managing the Beagle global context, it exposes the `get`, `set` and `clear` functions, so that it is possible to access and change the Global context attributes outside the Beagle scope.

 ### OperationsProviderProtocol

-It is responsible for providing context operations, exposes the `register` function so that it is possible to register custom operations in Beagle's default OperationsProvider.
+It is responsible for providing context operations, exposing the `register` function so that it is possible to register custom operations in Beagle's default OperationsProvider.

 ### BundleProtocol